elchs/LetoDBf/Readme.txt

  With <nNrOfPossible> can be selected between multiple server responding to same service name.
  Alternative to new build-in at server was before a standalone exe: 8.2.
 'Uhura'

-      LETO_SETCURRENTCONNECTION( cAddress )                    ==> cAddress
+      LETO_SETCURRENTCONNECTION( [ cAddress[, lBefore ] ] )   ==> cAddress
- Returns the <cAddress> of the active connection after a try to change the active one.
+ Returns the address of the new active connection <cAddress> after a try to change the active.
+ <cAddress> must be given in usual format, without or with port number: "//127.0.0.1:2812/".
- It is an empty string "" if IP was wrong/ not given.
+ Empty string "" is returned if the want-to-activate connection was not found or if there was no active connection before.
+ NEW: optional param <lBefore> given as true (.T.) will return address of active connection before a successful change was done.
+ Please note, its impossible to switch to <no> connection as long as at least one is available.

       LETO_GETCURRENTCONNECTION()                              ==> cAddress
+ Deprecated, existing further as translated function -- Leto_SetCurrentConnection() without any param or an empty string does also return the active connection.
- Return the <cAddress> of the active connection, EMPTY string "" in case of no active connection.
-This function can be used together with Leto_SetCurrentConnection() to save/ restore the active connection.
+ This function was used together with Leto_SetCurrentConnection() to save/ restore active connection.

       LETO_GETSERVERVERSION( [ lHarbourVersion ] )             ==> cVersion
  Returns version of LetoDBf server, with given .T. boolean parameter the version of Harbour at